jhmigueles/actilifecounts/README.md

 The goal of actilifecounts is to generate [ActiGraph](https://actigraphcorp.com/) activity counts as described by [Ali Neishabouri et al.](https://www.researchsquare.com/article/rs-1370418/v1)

-The actilifecounts R package is mostly a translation of the python-based [agcounts](https://github.com/actigraph/agcounts) module.
+The actilifecounts R package is originally a translation of the python-based [agcounts](https://github.com/actigraph/agcounts) module.

 Additional features of the actilifecounts package include the possibility of calculating activity counts from any accelerometer brand, with a more flexible